liweinan/jboss-webserver-and-eap-high-availability/HowToUseTomcatVault.md

 I'm running the above command under the root of tomcat directory, so I can add `lib/` and `conf/` in the filepath so the `VaultTool` can find keystore file and vault data file correctly.

-In addition, please see I have requested to add a `manager_password` into vault data and the value of the password is `P@SSW0#D`.
+In addition, please see I have requested tomcat-vault to add a password named `manager_password` into vault data, and the value of the password is `P@SSW0#D`.

 Here is the output result of above command: